solana-foundation/developer-content/content/guides/games/porting-anchor-to-unity.md

 When you have written a solana program you now maybe want to use it in the Unity Game engine.
-Fortunately there is a code generator which lets you port a anchor idl (a json representation of a solana program) to C#.
+Fortunately there is a code generator which lets you port a anchor IDL (a json representation of a solana program) to C#.

 ## Generating the Client